First Anniversary of the Death

 Who do you turn to when you know you should be “better”?
 Friends and some family members may tell you it’s time to move on.
 Worse yet, they may use the term “closure”.
 What is closure?
 Is there such a thing?
 Closure can feel like a betrayal to the memory of someone.
 There must be a word that more eloquently defines the transition.

-That first-year anniversary can be a lonely and painful rite of passage.
-I wish someone had told me what to expect.
+That first anniversary of the death can be a lonely and painful rite of passage.
+I wish someone had told me what to expect at the first anniversary of the death.
 I understood not to bother my friends and family with what I had endured or witnessed, but the calendar is a reminder of time moving on when we feel like we can’t catch up with our own.

 Let’s face it, talking about the end of anyone’s life reminds us of our own mortality, including ourselves.
 When we overshare with our friends or talk too much about how much we hurt.
 That it is hurting other people because they feel helpless.
 There really is nothing they can do.
 Downloading the pain is only momentary relief.
 Action may be required.